Last updated on November 9th, 2023.

-Preheat oven to 400F.
-Bake for 5 minutes then reduce heat to 350F and bake for additional 15-17nminutes.
-The muffins are ready when a toothpick comes out clean from the center of the muffins. (few moist crumbs are ok)
+Bake at 350F and bake for 22-25 minutes.
+The muffins are ready when a toothpick comes out clean from the center of the muffins.
+(A few moist crumbs are okay)

 Remove from the oven and allow to cool for 15 minutes before serving.

 - Make sure all of the ingredients are at room temperature.

 - Store the muffins at room temperature for up to five days in an airtight container.